ArsenicV/SolderMind/README.md

 - `kafka-python` / `paho-mqtt` for streaming ingestion skeleton
 - `pydantic` for typed inference results

-[todo]: Planning to use Curriculum Learning and improve the accuracy of the model.
+---

-[todo]: Model evaluation.
+[todo]: Planning to use Curriculum Learning and improve the accuracy of the model / Model evaluation.